sogladev/mod-vanilla-naxxramas/.github/README.md

 # AzerothCore Module Vanilla Naxxramas

-- Latest build status with azerothcore:
+- Latest build status with AzerothCore:

 [![Build Status](
 https://github.com/sogladev/mod-vanilla-naxxramas/actions/workflows/core-build.yml/badge.svg?branch=master&event=push)](https://github.com/sogladev/mod-vanilla-naxxramas)

 This is a module for [AzerothCore](http://www.azerothcore.org) that reintroduces the vanilla version of Naxxramas back to 335.

-This project is constrained by the 335 client, therefore vanilla naxx cannot be fully restored without a client-side patch.
-To ensure compatibility, no client-side change will be necessary to use this module.
-This also means there will be inaccuracies
+This project is constrained by the 335 client, therefore vanilla naxx cannot be fully restored without a client-side patch. ~~To ensure compatibility, no client-side change will be necessary to use this module.
+This also means there will be inaccuracies~~ A client patch is required to update `MapDifficulty.dbc` to avoid client crashes when logging into the map.`

 If you encounter any issues or have suggestions, please post them as Github issues so that we can resolve them and improve this project.